 Autumn is a magical season.

-Nature changes colors and the weather becomes chillier making the warm summer days only a good memory to think about in front of the fire in a cold rainy day.
+Nature changes colors and the weather becomes chillier making the warm summer days only a good memory to think about in front of the fire on a cold rainy day.

-I must admit that this was my first time making a jam but I saw my mom making jams quite few times so with her advice and tips I was pretty confident and in the end the result was actually amazing!
+I must admit that this was my first time making a jam but I saw my mom making jams, marmelades and jellies quite a few times so with her advice and tips I was pretty confident I could make it.
+The end the result was actually quite amazing!

 The only thing I was most worried about was sterilizing the pots and vacuum-seal them afterwards.
 So I will also explain in the post how to do this since it's really important for the good conservation of the jam and also for your health.

-Sterilizing the jars: Buy jars specifically indicated for jams and preserves which must have the airtight sealing mechanism with the silicon ring (as the ones in my pictures) or jars with click-clack lids which can indicate if the content is well vacuum-sealed or not.
+Buy jars specifically indicated for jams and preserves which must have the airtight sealing mechanism with the silicon ring (like the ones in my pictures) or jars with click-clack lids which can indicate if the content is well vacuum-sealed or not.

 TIP: Remember to sterilize the jar just before use so they won't get contaminated again sitting for too long.

-Wash well the jars and lids making sure they don’t have any cracks in the glass.
-Take a large pot and place a clean cloth around the pot on the inside so the jars won’t hit the metal during the boiling with the risk of damaging the glass.
+Wash well the jars and lids, making sure they don't have any cracks in the glass.
+Take a large pot and place a clean cloth around the pot on the inside.
+This way the jars won't hit the metal during the boiling with the risk of damaging the glass.
 Place the jars in the pot with the opening facing upwards.
-If there is a lot of space between the jars you should place another clean cloth between the jars so they won’t hit against each other during the boiling.
+If there is a lot of space between the jars, you should place another clean cloth between them, so they won't hit against each other during the boiling process.

 To dry the jars you can let them sit on a clean cloth upside down or in the oven at minimum heat until completely dry.